 The Story Behind It

 In the 17th century, Awadhi kebabs reached out to different extents.
 Nawab Asa-Ud-Daula was Nawab Wazir of Awadh.
 He was fond of great food, but overeating had turned him overweight, and his health began worsening further with him losing his teeth.
 But, the meat-loving toothless Nawab had to be relieved.
 As he started craving badly for some mouth-watering dishes.
-The royal chefs tried to serve him dishes which he could have without even his teeth, but alas, they all failed.
+The royal chefs tried to serve him dishes that he could have without even his teeth, but alas, they all failed.
 The nawab then ordered his Khansamas to make the softest kebabs that would require no chewing, this needs to be done without compromising the flavors.
 The Khansamas set up a competition where whosoever makes the softest and juicy kebabs, would enjoy the royal support afterward.
 Furthermore, the Khansamas rose to the challenge and came up with the best juicy kebabs, expecting a favorable response from the king.

 As a result, Nawab Asa-Ud-Daula enjoyed the juicy galouti kebabs.
-Must say the result is the marvelous fame in today’s time.
+Must say the result is marvelous fame in today’s time.
 After then, kebabs became softer and softer over legacies and floored the way for the luscious Tunde Kebabs as we know it today.

 “Tunde” this name sound actually uncanny as Tunde simply implies to someone with just one hand.
 Then why this is named after such a famous food joint?
 There is an interesting but tragic story behind it.
 The contest winner of the softest kebab maker was Haji Murad Ali, his kebab was named after him.
 Haji Murad Ali was working on amending the mix-up of the shahi galawat.
 However, he fell off the roof and broke his one arm.
 Although, this didn’t stop him from continuing his passion for cookery.